projectcalico/calico/master/reference/architecture/index.md

 #### Data Storage

-etcd stores the data for the Calico network in a distributed, consistent, fault-tolerant manner (for cluster sizes of at least three etcd nodes).
-This set of properties ensures that the Calico network is always in a known-good state, while allowing for some number of the machines hosting etcd to fail or become unreachable.
+etcd stores the data for the {{site.prodname}} network in a distributed, consistent, fault-tolerant manner (for cluster sizes of at least three etcd nodes).
+This set of properties ensures that the {{site.prodname}} network is always in a known-good state, while allowing for some number of the machines hosting etcd to fail or become unreachable.

-This distributed storage of Calico data also improves the ability of the Calico components to read from the database (which is their most common operation), as they can distribute their reads around the cluster.
+This distributed storage of {{site.prodname}} data also improves the ability of the Calico components to read from the database (which is their most common operation), as they can distribute their reads around the cluster.